aridoza/foundational-java/functional-programming-lesson/03-functional-interfaces/README.md

     Function<String, String> greetingFunction = s -> "Good Morning " + s + "!";

-If you look at Function generic "Function<String, String>".
+`Function<String, String>` is how we express our Function using generics.
 The first String represents the type of the input.
 The second String represents the type of the output.

-Looking at the lambda expression, the "s" input parameter will be of type String which coincides with the first String of the Function generic.
+Looking at the lambda expression, the "s" input parameter in our example will be of type String which coincides with the first String of the Function generic.
 The lambda body will return a string as well, which coincides with the second String of the Function generic.

 Let's look at the 2nd line: